 - Take deep breaths, even if this is not a situation where you are not in physical distress.
 I devoted an entire video to advanced breathing techniques in The 10 Minute Daily Invigorator.
 Now, that was fun to create!

 - Consider it a challenge, a test, a way to find out your patience and persistence, your depth of knowledge in yourself, and your abilities in interacting with your world.
-I devote an entire podcast on just talking about our daily interactions.

 - Believe in your ability to find a solution.
 My Dad used to say that every problem has a solution.
 I used to believe it as fact.
 I tend to forget it often.
 Here’s to remembering it again.